Darryl O'Young

-Darryl Hayden O'Young (歐陽若曦 (Ōuyáng Ruòxī, Ngau^{1}joeng^{4} Joek^{6}hei^{1})) is a Canadian-born Hong Kong racing driver.
+Darryl Hayden O'Young (歐陽若曦 (Ōuyáng Ruòxī, Ngau^{1}joeng^{4} Joek^{6}hei^{1})) is a Canadian-born Hong Kong businessman, team owner, driver manager and former racing driver.

 Career

 Early career

 O'Young began racing in 1988 at the age of eight.
 Trained by his father he honed his driving skills in karting winning numerous championships.
 The highlight of his karting career was becoming Canadian National Champion and USA National Champion in the same year.

 After Formula Ford 1600 and 2000 Darryl progressed into Fran Am Pro 1600 and 2000 in the United States.

 Sportscars

 O'Young then 24-year old competed in the Porsche Infineon Carrera Cup Asia driving for Jebsen & Co, the Hong Kong Porsche dealer team, tasting his first major international success in 2005 winning his first Macau Grand Prix title.

-O'Young is best known for his 17 appearances at his home race, the Macau Grand Prix between 2004 to 2021 in various categories including the Porsche Carrera Cup Asia, Macau GT Cup, World Touring Car Championship, and the FIA GT World cup.
+O'Young is best known for his 17 appearances at his home race, the Macau Grand Prix between 2004 and 2021 in various categories including the Porsche Carrera Cup Asia, Macau GT Cup, World Touring Car Championship, and the FIA GT World cup.
 He has won the race overall 4 times, whilst also taking two class victories in the World Touring Car Championship Independents class.

 In 2005, Darryl was invited to join the Hong Kong Le Mans Team set up by Matthew Marsh.
 The pair raced a Porsche 911 GT3 RSR in the Le Mans Endurance Series.

 Darryl also took part in the 2005 FIA GT Championship - China Round race at the Zhuhai International Circuit, since the Hong Kong Le Mans Team entered the race as part of its 2005 programme.
 The pair finished fourth in the GT2 class.

 In 2006 Darryl joined Renauer Motorsport for his first of several Spa 24 Hours race appearances in the Porsche 911 GT3 RSR.
 His best finish came in the Spa 24hrs came in 2009, finishing 5th in the GT2 class with Prospeed Competition alongside Richard Westbrook, Emmanuel Collard, and Sean Edwards.

 On 22 October 2006, Darryl took his 1st championship title in Porsche Carrera Cup Asia after winning both races at the Zhuhai International Circuit.